cogent3/cogent3/doc/examples/query_ensembl.rst

     >>> assert len(nsyn_variant) == 1
     >>> print nsyn_variant.Location
-    Homo sapiens:chromosome:17:6068-6069:1
+    Homo sapiens:chromosome:1:69967-69968:1
     >>> assert nsyn_variant.NumAlleles == 2

-``Variation`` objects have ``FlankingSeq`` and ``Seq`` attributes which, of course, in the case of a SNP is a single nucleotide long and should correspond to one of the alleles.
+``Variation`` objects have ``FlankingSeq`` and ``Seq`` attributes which in the case of a SNP is a single nucleotide long and should correspond to one of the alleles.
 In the latter case, this property is a tuple with the 0th entry being the 5'- 300 nucleotides and the 1st entry being the 3' nucleotides.

+.. note:: The flanking sequence is only returned when the SNPs flank matches reference (according to Ensembl).

 .. doctest::

     >>> print nsyn_variant.FlankingSeq[0]
-    ACTAATACCTG...
+    TTGCTAACAGT...
     >>> print nsyn_variant.FlankingSeq[1]
-    CACGATGCCTA...
+    GCTGAGAAAAT...
     >>> assert str(nsyn_variant.Seq) in nsyn_variant.Alleles, str(nsyn_variant.Seq)

 As a standard feature, ``Variation`` within a specific interval can also be obtained.
 Using the ``brca2`` gene region instance created above, we can find all the genetic variants using the ``Variants`` property of genome regions.
 We use this example to also demonstrate the ``PeptideAlleles`` and ``TranslationLocation`` attributes. ``PeptideAlleles`` is the amino-acid variation resulting from the nucleotide variation while ``TranslationLocation`` is the position in the translated peptide of the variant.
 If a variant does not affect protein coding sequence (either it's not exonic or it's a synonymous variant) then these properties have the value ``None``.